JST1703/scc/src/doc.md

 The menu component is used for navigation.
 It is used to switch between pages.
 It is a simple drop out menu on the left.

+##### ScrollButton

+This is used for scrolling back to top, if the user has scrolled a certain distance down.

 ##### YN

 This component is a single Yes or No question, which the user must solve.